 Then again, there are several vague hints that make a secret deific identity for Shadow a distinct possibility.

-The first, and most prominent, is Laura Moon's resurrection.
+The first, and most prominent, is Laura Moon's resurrection in Season 1.
 As far as viewers know, it's the coin that Mad Sweeney erroneously gave to Shadow that allowed for her return to the land of the living.
 But that doesn't quite explain the strange glow around Shadow that continuously leads Laura to seek out her husband.
 Since she rose from the dead, the light around him has been a sort of homing beacon for her to find her husband.
 Is that just because he was the one to "give" her the coin?
 Or can Laura see something about Shadow's true nature, now, in death, that she couldn't see before and that he can't see now?